AustinCodingAcademy/311_wk3_day2_advanced_select/README.md

 * Click the lightning bolt icon to run the query

-* If you refresh your schemas you should see a "users" table
+* If you refresh your schemas you should see a "users", "usersContact" and "usersAddress" table

 ## Part 2 - Query data

 We are going to run a couple SQL queries and put the answers in the "Query Responses" section of this README.
 The query instructions are intentionally written in plain english.
-It's up to you to translate that in a SELECT statement.
+It's up to you to translate that into a SELECT statement.

-1. Select all fields from users where the city equals Chicago

-2. Select the "state" field for users with a first name of "Glory"

-3. Select all fields from users who's phone1 starts with "773"
+1. Get a sum of all the user_ids from the `usersAddress` table grouped by state.
+Enter the values for the specific states below.

+2. Find the most popular area code in the `usersContact` table.
+  * Hint: SUBSTR, GROUP BY

+3. Find the MIN first_name, the county, and a count of all users in that county for counties with more than 10 users.
+There will be four results.
+List the last one.
+  * Hint: MIN, COUNT, JOIN, GROUP BY, HAVING

 ## Query Responses

-1.
+1. Sums
-  * How many rows were returned:
-  * First name of the first user:
+  * AK:
+  * CT
+  * TX:
+  * WY:

 2.
-  * How many rows were returned:
-  * What states do they live in:
+  * Area code:

 3.
-  * How many rows were returned:
-  * What's the last email on the list:
+  * first_name:
+  * county:
+  * county total:

 ## Summary

-  Think about how this data is laid out.
-Feel free to look in the initialize.sql file to see the raw data.
-Do you think it would be easier or harder to search through this data manually or using SQL?
-What about when the dataset gets larger?
+We're starting to get pretty advanced with our SQL queries.
+Keep researching other advanced SELECT statements and get ready to foray into INSERT, UPDATE and DELETE.